NicoleMayer/ECE668-Notes/lesson3.md

 lim(n->$\infty$) speedup_{Overall} = 1 / (1 - Fraction_{enhanced})
 ```

+👨‍🏫This fraction can be either executing time wise or instruction number wise.

 👧We notice that there is an upper bound of the overall speedup, that is `1 / (1 - Fraction_{enhanced})`.
 Slide 8 gives an example.

 ---